 When the app appears in the search results, tap and hold on the app’s icon until an overflow menu appears.

 This menu will resemble the one you may be familiar with on your iOS Home Screen.
-Select your desired app shortcut you want to directly open within the app and it will do so as intended.
+Select the desired app shortcut you want to directly open within the app and it will do so as intended.

-#3: Delete Apps from Spotlight
+3. Delete apps from Spotlight

 You can also uninstall apps on your iPhone directly within Spotlight.
 For this, launch Spotlight and find the app you want to remove from your device by searching for it on the search bar.

 Once the app appears inside the search results, tap and hold on its icon.

 In the overflow menu that appears, select the ‘Delete App’ option and confirm the changes.